jason-kerney/blog/_posts/2023/2023-06-02-consent-at-scale.md

 ## Call to Action

 Change at scale is momentous.
 Change requires engagement.
 Engagement requires consent.
 I challenge you when thinking about a future change at scale, focus on individuals not groups.
 Take the time to listen and learn from those individuals that do not give consent for the change.

+## Special Thanks

+There are a number of people who helped make this post a reality.
+I want to give each of them thanks.

+Specificity, I would like to thank [Tabassun Haque, Host of the “Agile Disrupted” Podcast](https://agiledisrupted.com) for her insightful comments as they improved the quality of the post significantly.